casaltarelli/CS-Compiler/README.md

 ===========

 **Prof. Labouseur**
-Please grade my Project Two on the master branch of this project.
+Please grade my Project Two on the main branch of this project.
 Safari seems to hate assertions (working on that one), please run my project in [Google Chrome](https://www.google.com/chrome/) to avoid any issues.

 **TypeScript Resources**
 [Right this way!](http://www.typescriptlang.org/)